GLOBAL-MARKETS-Stocks tread water as gold, oil declines spook sentiment | Business

 "What we're seeing is a little bit of early profit-taking on the back of fear that tapering will come in earlier in September," said Sebastien Galy, senior macro strategist at Nordea Asset Management.
 "But as you can see, it has little impact because the effect of a better economy far outweighs the substitution effect of higher interest rates."
 LONGER TAPER

 However, the pace of tapering was still up in the air and would decide when an actual rate increase comes, he said.
-The Fed is buying $120 billion of assets a month, so a $20 billion taper would end the programme in six months while a $10 billion tapering approach would take a year.
-The spread of the Delta variant could argue for a longer taper, with U.S. cases back to levels seen in last winter's surge with more than 66,000 people hospitalised.
+The Fed is buying $120 billion of assets a month, so a $20 billion taper would end the program in six months, while a $10 billion tapering approach would take a year.
+The spread of the Delta variant could argue for a longer taper, with U.S. cases back to levels seen in last winter's surge with more than 66,000 people hospitalized.

-Figures for July CPI due this week are also expected to confirm inflation has peaked, with prices for second-hand vehicles finally easing back after huge gains.
-Four Fed officials are speaking this week, who will no doubt offer enough grist for markets looking for clues on the timing of tapering.
+Data for July CPI due this week is expected to confirm inflation has peaked, with prices for second-hand vehicles finally easing after huge gains.
+Four Fed officials are speaking this week and will no doubt offer enough grist for markets looking for clues on the timing of tapering.

 In the meantime, stocks have been mostly underpinned by a robust U.S. earnings season.
 BofA analysts noted S&P 500 companies were tracking a 15% beat on second-quarter earnings with 90% having reported.
 "However, companies with earnings beats have seen muted reactions on their stock price the day following earnings releases, and misses have been penalized," they wrote in a note.